tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 **What would success look like?** To refresh your memory: TI7 was the very first TI to feature a South American team (Infamous).
 TI8 had the mostly Brazilian paiN Gaming to represent the region.
 And ever since then, it's pretty much always been the Peru show on LAN.
 The last time a Brazilian team made it to a Valve Major was Costabile and KJ's SG esports at TI10 that got eliminated in groups.

-And making it out of groups is waaaay harder this time.
+4nalog managed to make it out of groups last year on Hokori, but it's waaaay harder with this year's format.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/thunder.jpg" alt="Banner"></p>